-Sea Turtle Nesting Season Runs March 1 to October 31 in Cape Canaveral
+Sea Turtle Nesting Season Runs March 1 to October 31 in Florida

 Cape Canaveral is home to an abundance of wildlife, including three native species of sea turtles: the loggerhead, the leatherback and the green turtle.
 All three of these species are endangered or threatened, which is why we ask residents and visitors to take special precautions during sea turtle nesting season (March 1 to October 31).

 Endangered and threatened species are protected by various Federal, State and Local laws.
 For example, Florida’s Marine Turtle Protection Act (https://bit.ly/2VocTtl) and Florida Administrative Code 68E-1 (https://www.flrules.org/gateway/chapterhome.asp?chapter=68E-1) make it illegal to possess turtle eggs, disrupt their nests or disturb the turtles themselves, among other things.

 The City of Cape Canaveral has its own specific ordinances (https://library.municode.com/fl/cape_canaveral/codes/code_of_ordinances?nodeId=SPAGEOR_CH14AN_ARTIIISETU) that pertain to lighting and its effects on turtle hatchlings.
 Artificial light sources can disorient hatchlings, resulting in them crawling away from the ocean rather than towards it, and this can greatly impact their chances of survival.

 Because of this, beach-facing lights must be turned off (or curtains must be drawn) between the hours of 9:00 p.m. and 7:00 a.m. every day from May 1 to October 31.
 Keep in mind that even the lights we don’t think of — like those over the stove or from a television — can disorient baby turtles.